feast

 For the hesychast tradition, Pascha is not primarily a historical commemoration.
 It is a present reality — the Resurrection of Christ as ongoing, living event into which the purified soul is drawn.

-Gregory Palamas's understanding of the uncreated light is paschal at its core: the light that shone from Christ's glorified body at the Transfiguration, the light that broke through the darkness of the tomb, is not a light that belongs only to the past.
+Gregory Palamas's understanding of the uncreated light is paschal at its core: the light that broke through the darkness of the tomb is not a light that belongs only to the past.
 It is the divine life — always present, always radiating, always available to the nous that has been sufficiently prepared to receive it.

 Pascha cannot be properly understood without Holy Week, which is why the tradition has preserved the Holy Week services with such care.
-The movement through Palm Sunday (triumph), Holy Monday through Wednesday (teaching, judgment, anointing), Holy Thursday (the Last Supper, Gethsemane, betrayal), Holy Friday (crucifixion, the Epitaphios — the burial shroud venerated by the faithful), and Holy Saturday (the strange quiet before the explosion of Pascha) — this movement is not theatrical.
+The movement through Palm Sunday, Holy Thursday, Holy Friday, and Holy Saturday is not theatrical.
 It is initiatory.

 To enter Holy Week genuinely — not as an observer of liturgical drama but as a participant in a mystery — is to follow Christ's own path through death into resurrection.
 The tradition does not offer resurrection without the cross.
 The Pascha that arrives at midnight is real only to the degree that the Friday before it has been real.